Series: Everneath #1

 As Nikki’s time on the Surface draws to a close and her relationships begin slipping from her grasp, she is forced to make the hardest decision of her life: find a way to cheat fate and remain on the Surface with Jack or return to the Everneath and become Cole’s queen.

 When I saw the description of this story on Netgalley, followed by the buzz and excitement around the blogosphere, I knew I had to read it.
-Since I was very young, I’ve always had an intense curiosity for Greek mythology.
+Ever since I was very young, I’ve always had an intense curiosity for Greek mythology.
 Then, when I minored in art history in college and studied Greek art, I learned a lot more about the ancient myths from the art that illustrated them.
 This book is centered around the story of Persephone’s abduction by Hades, God of the Underworld.
 Persephone was beautiful, and sought after by many—namely Hades.
 One day when she was out picking flowers on the plain of Enna, Hades emerged from the ground and abducted her.
 Her mother, Demeter (the goddess of harvest), wandered the surface of the Earth searching for her lost daughter.
 When she found out what happened, she was livid (as any mother would be!).
 Her extreme sorrow caused her to withdraw, and the earth became infertile.
 Zeus knew that this could not go on forever.
 He sent his son Hermes down to the Underworld to get Hades to release Persephone.
 Hades reluctantly let her go, but gave her a pomegranate seed before she left.
 Once she ate it, she was bound to the Underworld forever and had to spend 1/3rd of the year there.
 Whenever she was with Hades, her mother would not let anything grow, thus the season of winter was born.
 Pretty cool story, huh?
 I swear, I love mythology!

 In the book, the Everneath is explained as being the space between the world we live in and the Underworld, where the Everlivings have found the secret to eternal life.
 But they must feed off of the energy of a human every 100 years or they will die.
 Enter Nikki/Becks.
 Cole convinced her, in a moment of weakness, to go with him to the Everneath so he could feed off of her for 100 years (which is only 6 months time on the earth).
 When the Feed is over (which is when this book begins), Nikki is allowed to Return to Earth for 6 months before she is to be sucked into the Tunnels to serve as a battery to power Hell.
 Or… she can go back to the Everneath with Cole and become an Everliving, and have eternal life at the cost of the lives of human beings.
 She hates both of her choices.
 This book is all about Nikki’s quest to find a way to beat Mother Nature and stay with her family and friends.